Mitchell S. Goldberg

-Mitchell S. Goldberg (born 1959) is a United States district judge of the United States District Court for the Eastern District of Pennsylvania.
+Mitchell Steven Goldberg (born 1959) is a former United States district judge of the United States District Court for the Eastern District of Pennsylvania.
+He served as the chief judge of the Eastern District of Pennsylvania from 2024 to 2025.

 Education and career

-Born in Philadelphia, Pennsylvania, Goldberg received an Artium Baccalaureus degree from Ithaca College in 1981 and a Juris Doctor from Temple University Beasley School of Law in 1986.
+Goldberg was born in Philadelphia.
+He received an Artium Baccalaureus degree from Ithaca College in 1981 and a Juris Doctor from Temple University Beasley School of Law in 1986.
 After serving as an assistant district attorney in the Philadelphia District Attorney's Office from 1986 to 1989, he entered private practice in Pennsylvania until 1996.
-He became an Assistant United States Attorney in the Eastern District of Pennsylvania in 1997, serving in that position until 2003 when he was elected to a judgeship on the Bucks County Court of Common Pleas.
+He became an assistant United States attorney in the Eastern District of Pennsylvania in 1997, serving in that position until 2003 when he was elected to a judgeship on the Bucks County Court of Common Pleas.
 He also taught as an adjunct professor at Temple University Beasley School of Law from 2002 to 2006.

 Federal judicial service

 On July 24, 2008, Goldberg was nominated by President George W. Bush to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by John R. Padova.
-Goldberg was confirmed by the United States Senate on September 26, 2008, and received his commission on October 31, 2008.
+Goldberg was confirmed by the United States Senate by voice vote on September 26, 2008, and he received his commission on October 31, 2008.

+On March 5, 2024, Goldberg became chief judge of the Eastern District of Pennsylvania, succeeding Juan Ramon Sánchez.
+Goldberg resigned from that position on August 1, 2025.

+On August 26, 2025, it was announced that Goldberg would retire from the court on September 19, 2025.